OpeyemiOsakuade/alx-low_level_programming/0x0B-malloc_free/README.md

 Order of Freeing: It's crucial to free the memory in the reverse order of allocation.
 First, free each row (which was allocated last in alloc_grid), and then free the array of row pointers.

 Handling NULL Pointers: The free function safely handles NULL pointers, so it's not necessary to check if grid or grid[i] is NULL before calling free.

+##### Loop Through Rows: The function iterates over each row using 		a loop up to height.
+This is necessary because each row is a dynamically allocated array that must be individually freed.

+##### Free Rows: free(grid[i]) is called for each row to deallocate the memory allocated for that row.

+##### Free Grid Pointer: After all the rows have been freed, the function frees the memory allocated for the grid itself, which is an array of pointers (int**).